Kernix13/vision-grid-express/README.md

   - Click any saved image on the page to open a modal with a larger view.
   - Add an affirmation or goal statement for that image (115 character limit).
   - Navigate to other saved images within the modal to quickly update each affirmation.
-  - These affirmations are shown in the full-screen slider instead of the standard page notes.
+  - These affirmations are shown in the full-screen slider instead of your page notes.
 - Lightbox Slider
   - A full-screen modal that cycles through saved images.
   - Adjustable timing between slides.